Greatest War Movies

 British POWs in Germany, in early 1944

-John Sturges' star-studded (with James Coburn, Richard Attenborough, Charles Bronson, Donald Pleasence and James Garner) POW prison break film was based on Paul Brickhill's 1950 factual account of the true story of 76 Allied servicemen POWs during World War II who escaped from Stalag Luft Nord III in Germany.
-This "great escape' - the largest mass escape during the war, also featured Steve McQueen as Virgil "Cooler King" Hilts - memorable for leaping over a barbed wire fence on a hijacked motorcycle (performed by stuntman Bud Elkins).
+John Sturges' star-studded (with James Coburn, Richard Attenborough, Charles Bronson, Donald Pleasence and James Garner) POW prison break film was based on Paul Brickhill's 1950 factual account.
+It told the true story of 76 Allied servicemen POWs during World War II who escaped from Stalag Luft Nord III in Germany.
 The war film was enhanced by a stirring musical score by Elmer Bernstein.

 The Greatest War Movies